rahulchauhanraj/HackerPractice/README.md

-This project is provides solution for datastructures problems.
+This project provides solution for datastructures problems.